 In 1175, the Jodo sect (Pure Land sect) was founded by Honen.
 It found followers among all different social classes since its theories were simple and based on the principle that everybody can achieve salvation by strongly believing in the Buddha Amida.
-In 1224, the Jodo-Shin sect (True Pure Land sect) was founded by Honen's successor Shinran.
+In 1224, the Jodo-Shin sect (True Pure Land sect) was founded by Shinran, one of Honen's pupils, with even further simplified teachings.
 The Jodo sects continue to have millions of followers today.

 In 1191, the Zen sect was introduced from China.
 Its complicated theories were popular particularly among the members of the military class.
 According to Zen teachings, one can achieve self enlightenment through meditation and discipline.

 The Nichiren sect, was founded by Nichiren in 1253.
 The sect was exceptional due to its intolerant stance towards other Buddhist sects.
 Nichiren Buddhism still has many millions of followers today, and several "new religions" are based on Nichiren's teachings.

 Oda Nobunaga and Toyotomi Hideyoshi fought the militant Buddhist monasteries at the end of the 16th century and practically extinguished Buddhist influence on the political sector.
 Buddhist institutions were attacked again in the early years of the Meiji Period, when the new government favored Shinto as the state religion and tried to separate and emancipate it from Buddhism.